Title: On the Verge (Prelude to an Admission of Love)

 “Where do yetis go to dance?”
 Another pause, shorter this time.
 “A snowball.
 I could do this all day.”

 Still no response.
-He plows through the drifts and decides to sing instead of tell jokes.
+He plows through the drifts and decides to sing instead of telling jokes.

 “It’s a marshmallow world in the winter,” he belts out in his best Dean Martin imitation, “when the snow comes to cover the ground.”